Common Pre-Commit Errors and How to Solve Them

 You may also like

-Cover image for How to Create a Pre-Commit Hook
+Cover image for Pre-Commit Hook Creation Guide

 Pre-commit hooks are a great way to help maintain code quality.
 However, some of your code quality standards may be specific to your project, and therefore, not covered by existing code linting and formatting tools.
 In this article, I will show you how to incorporate custom checks into your pre-commit setup.

-Cover image for How Pre-Commit Works
+Cover image for How to Set Up Pre-Commit Hooks